 Comment

-The SBS is first compiled and scaled through grossing up at the legal unit level before being converted to the Enterprise Statistical Unit.
+The SBS is first compiled and scaled through grossing up at the legal unit level before being consolidated at the Enterprise Statistical Unit.
 Automatic profiling is applied to Enterprise Groups with 3 or fewer distinct activities.
-Enterprise Groups with a legal unit that generates a turnover value surpassing the 60th percentile of the total population turnover are subjected to manual profiling, irrespective of the number of legal units they own.
+Enterprise Groups owning any legal unit that generates a turnover value above the 60th percentile of the total population turnover are subjected to manual profiling, irrespective of the number of legal units they own.
 Units not meeting the criteria for automatic profiling, such as Enterprise Groups with 4 or more activities, are also manually profiled.
+Through profiling, legal units are consolidated to form enterprises, with intra-enterprise transactions netted out, as these represent non-market transactions.

 3.6.
 Statistical population